-The pace of AI adoption—and regulation—has accelerated dramatically in the past 12 months.
+The pace of AI adoption - and regulation - has accelerated dramatically in the past 12 months.
 As global frameworks mature and generative AI moves from pilot to production, how are organisations adapting their responsible AI strategies in real time?
 This opening panel brings together senior leaders to reflect on the most meaningful shifts in the last year—from governance structures and tooling to regulatory readiness and internal culture.

 · Responding to evolving AI regulations with practical, cross-functional governance updates